TheKachi/teamKronos/README.md

 During the creation of the project, the major lang used was PHP and MYSQLi.
 Javascript was used to test the users aunthetication at the frontend.

 ## App Host
 After completion of the project, the app ws hosted on Heroku.
+Furthmore, code was refactored to an API base and hosted on a shared hostig platform which can be found <a href = "http://junicodefire-private.000webhostapp.com/">here</a>

 ## Contributing
 This app can be run locally using serve applications such as XAMPP (for windows systems ) or MAPP (for Mac systems).
 To run and test the application, kindly download XAMPP from https://www.apachefriends.org/ or MAPP from https://www.mamp.info/en/.
 Installation process can be got from https://wpshout.com/quick-guides/how-to-install-mamp-on-your-mac/ OR  https://pureinfotech.com/install-xampp-windows-10/.
 Kindly note that the databas has to be imported to the server with the name "hng_loginsystem" to avoid errors when connecting to the database.